 When Leif Erikson "discovered" America in the 11th century, Christopher Columbus' storied journey was still centuries away — yet this Viking explorer has long gone overshadowed.

-Christopher Columbus has become an increasingly controversial figure in recent years.
-Discussions of his “discovery” of North America must reckon with the brutal slaughter and mistreatment of Native Americans that happened in its wake.
 What’s more, it’s become more widely known that Columbus never actually set foot in mainland North America in the first place.
 However, evidence suggests that another European explorer did: Leif Erikson.

 According to both historical accounts and archaeological evidence uncovered in the 1960s, many scholars now believe that Viking explorer Leif Erikson reached North America circa 1000 A.D. — which may have made him the first European to ever set foot in the New World.

 But who was Leif Erikson and did he truly “discover” North America 500 years before Columbus?

 Leif Erikson (also spelled Leif Eriksson, Leif Ericson, or Leifr Eiríksson in Old Norse) was likely born in Iceland around 970-980 A.D.
 He was nicknamed “Leif the Lucky” by his father, the famous explorer Erik the Red, who established the first Viking colony in Greenland around 985 A.D. — after he was banished from Iceland for murder.

 In Greenland, a young Erikson met wealthy farmers and chieftains who were pioneers in this new land.
 Perhaps that’s how he decided to sail the Atlantic one summer.
 The truth is, historians have not confirmed this — or much of Erikson’s life — for certain.